 Bowie State University proudly offers its challenging and dynamic graduate and undergraduate academic programs to qualified students from around the world.
 The Office of Career, Cooperative Education and International Student Services facilitates the entry of international students into the United States so that they can begin or continue their academic programs at Bowie State University.
 Transfer students from accredited U.S. colleges and universities are also welcome to apply for admission.
 Please note that the English language proficiency is required for admission, and certain levels of financial support are required in order to qualify for admission as an international student.

-Detailed information concerning international student immigration processing can be found on the University's www.bowiestate.edu/ CampusLife/career/iss/.
+Detailed information concerning international student immigration nrocessing can he found o n the University's website at www.bowiestate.edu/CampusLife/career/iss/ . processing can be Touria c iii tiie Rowie State University 2012 -2013